Easter holiday ideas

 Where to go on holiday at Easter if you’re bored with the usual holiday destinations?
 Here are a few different ideas.

 How about an archaeological tour such as Pompeii.
 Or a cultural walking tour with Kudu Travel in one of the world’s most fascinating places.
-If you’re travelling alone, try a singles holiday with Solos.
+If you’re travelling alone, see our new site dedicated to Singles Holidays.

 Feeling run down?
 Give your mind and body a full service and MOT at a health and fitness retreat run by in:spa.